 Bobotie

-Bobotie is a mild spicy dish made from minced meat and egg custard, served with yellow rice and a salad.
+Bobotie is a mild spicy dish, made from minced meat and egg custard, and traditionally served with yellow rice and a salad.

-It is a complex though well-balanced combination of flavours: sweet and fruity (sultanas, chutney, apricot jam and a wee bit of sugar), spicy (curry and turmeric), sour (vinegar) and salty (the meat).
+It is a complex though well-balanced dish that combines a range of flavours in a rather elegant manner: sweet and fruity (sultanas, chutney, apricot jam and a wee bit of sugar), spicy (curry and turmeric), sour (vinegar), and salty (the meat).

 Serves 8.